ranabadawy-02/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ## Description

-It splits PATH on the colon `:` character, converts it to multiple lines, then counts all non-empty lines.
+It splits the PATH variable on colons `:` and counts the number of entries, including empty ones.
-Empty entries (e.g., "::") are ignored.

 ## Usage